ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 <h1 id = "Measuring Success"> Measuring Success </h1>

-With thousands of games released each year and player attention more fragmented than ever, relying on a single metric to evaluate a game’s success is increasingly limiting.
-A high number of owners doesn’t necessarily mean players liked the experience; a strong review ratio might come from a niche but passionate fanbase.
+With thousands of games released each year and player attention more fragmented than ever, relying on a single dimension to evaluate a game’s success is limiting.
+A high number of owners does not necessarily mean players enjoyed the experience; a strong review ratio might come from a niche but passionate fanbase.
 Conversely, a critically acclaimed title might fail to attract a meaningful audience.
 In such a complex ecosystem, success is multidimensional and it becomes crucial to disentangle its components.

 To this end, we introduce two composite indicators: ***Popularity*** and ***Appreciation***.
-These scores aim to synthesize multiple signals into meaningful, interpretable dimensions.
+These scores aim to summarise multiple attributes into meaningful, interpretable indicators.
 Popularity combines a game’s visibility, reach, and commercial uptake (through ownership, wishlisting, and review counts), while appreciation reflects how well a game is received once it's played (via various types of ratings).

-This dual-axis approach allows for a more nuanced understanding of a game's position in the market: whether it's beloved but overlooked, widely played but polarizing, or among that group that is both popular and appreciated.
-In the sections that follow, we explore how these metrics behave, what patterns emerge, and what features seem to shape a game's trajectory across these axes.
+This dual-axis approach allows for a more nuanced understanding of a game's position in the market: whether it is loved but overlooked, widely played but polarising, or among that group that is both popular and appreciated.
+In the sections that follow, we explore how these indicators behave, what patterns emerge, and what features seem to shape a game's trajectory across these axes.

 <h2 id="Popularity Score"> Popularity Score </h2>

 Popularity in the gaming world is more than just raw sales.
 It’s a combination of visibility, engagement, and community presence.
 To capture this complex reality, we created a composite ***Popularity Score*** using data from both Steam and gaming databases like Metacritic and Backloggd.
-We began with ten core indicators of attention, ranging from how many people bought or played a game, to how often it was reviewed or recommended.
+We identified ten core indicators of attention, ranging from how many people bought or played a game, to how often it was reviewed or recommended.
 These included:

 <ul class = "in_text_list">
   <li> Player activity metrics like peak concurrent users (24h and all-time) </li>